 Medical and negotiating committees represent our members on a local level and over 200 divisions across the UK allow members to network and debate issues with colleagues.

-We represent the interests of doctors and patients across a range of professional activities and special interests, promoting excellent healthcare for all.
+We represent the interests of doctors and patients across a number of branches of practice, professional activities and special interests, promoting excellent healthcare for all.

 We have a range of initiatives to help BMA members get more involved with committee activities.